lpjones/Frog/README.md

+# Goal
+Create a coding example which demonstrates that coding can be simple and intuitive to read & write.
+Coding is something anyone can do!

+### Intended Audience
+Middle School Math Students (12-15 year old)

+Math Level: Pre-Algebra

+Programming Background: None

+Criteria
+- Intuitive enough for a non-programmer to read and be able to understand what the code does
+- Fun (a game similar to one of their in-class math exercises)

 # Objective
 The goal of the frog game is to swap the X and O pieces completely.
 The only way to move a piece is by hopping over another piece or by moving into an empty space next to it.